-Scientific Name(s): Althaea officinalis L. Malva sylvestris L., Malva neglecta Wallr.
-Family: Malvaceae (mallows)
+Scientific Name(s): Althaea officinalis L., Malva neglecta Wallr., Malva sylvestris L.

 Limited clinical trial data consist mostly of studies on the anti-inflammatory properties of the plant for skin, oral, and pharyngeal conditions.
 Despite the lack of clinical data, the German Commission E approved mallow for treating irritation of oral and pharyngeal mucosa, as well as for dry cough.

 Commercial tea products are the primary dosage forms of mallow.

 Avoid use if allergic or hypersensitive to any components of the plant species.
 Animal studies document that the plant may lower blood sugar levels; thus, use with caution in patients with diabetes or in those sensitive to changes in blood glucose levels.